top of page

 Spotlight on Our Partner, KAT Centre Nepal

 A shining example of impactful work in this area is the Kathmandu Animal Treatment (KAT) Centre Nepal.
 Established in 2004 by Jan Salter, KAT Centre has been at the forefront of animal welfare in Kathmandu.
-Their Trap-Neuter-Return (TNR) initiative humanely captures stray Dogs and Cats, sterilizes and vaccinates them, and then releases them back into their communities.
-This approach effectively controls the stray animal population and reduces the spread of diseases like rabies.
+Their Trap-Neuter-Return (TNR) initiative humanely captures stray dogs and cats.
+The process involves sterilizing and vaccinating these animals and then releasing them back into their communities.

-In 2024, through a grant from Asia Wild, KAT Centre successfully spayed and neutered 1,100 stray Dogs and 80 Cats!
-This effort not only decreased the number of homeless animals on the streets but also prevented an estimated 6 to 10 suspected rabies cases per month, significantly impacting both the local community and wildlife by curbing the spread of this deadly disease.
+In 2024, through a grant from Asia Wild, KAT Centre successfully spayed and neutered 1,100 stray dogs and 80 cats!
+This effort not only decreased the number of homeless animals on the streets, but also prevented an estimated 6 to 10 suspected rabies cases per month.
+This significantly impacts both the local community and wildlife by curbing the spread of this deadly disease.

 Photo courtesy of KAT Centre Nepal